paul-hammant/tbd/content/youre-doing-it-wrong/index.md

 and if you are grouping multiple developers on those branches of they not deleted after a couple of days, then it is not the Trunk-Based Development branching model.

-## Direction of Cherry Pick on release branches
+## Cherry-pick of bug fixes from release branches to the trunk

-All your developers are using a trunk and they're doing the right thing re not breaking the build.
-Your release cadence is infrequent enough to allow you to cut a release branch on a just in time basis, and harden that in the run up to the actual release.
+All your developers are using a trunk and they are doing the right thing with respect to not breaking the build.
+Your release cadence is infrequent enough to allow you to cut a release branch on a just in time basis and then harden that in the run up to the actual release.

-If you are fixing the bug on the release branch and merging it down to the trunk you are doing it wrong - although there is debate about this.
+But, if you are fixing bugs on the release branch and merging them down to the trunk you are doing it wrong.
 There is a chance you might forget to merge it down, and then there is going to be a regression at the next release moment (fresh branch cut from trunk).
+Then egg on face, and recriminations.

 Bugs should be reproduced and fixed on the trunk, and then **cherry-picked** to the release branch.
-A build should happen from that, a second confirmation that the issue has been remediate, and that deployment should go live (perhaps a point release).
-If you can't reproduce on the trunk (truly rare), then you've permission to go ahead and reproduce it on the release branch, fix it there, and merge back.
+A build should happen from that, a second confirmation that the issue has been remediated, and that deployment should go live (perhaps a point release).
+If you can not reproduce bugs on the trunk (truly rare), then you have permission to go ahead and reproduce it on the release branch, fix it there, and merge back.

 ## Merging rather than cherry-pick to/from a release branch